Lenddo/ruby-lenddo/README.md

 2. **provider** - this is the token provider.
 Valid values are as follows: `Facebook`, `LinkedIn`, `Yahoo`, `WindowsLive`, or `Google`

-3. **oauth key** - this is the key returned by oauth for interacting with the token.
+3. **OAuth key** - this is the key returned by OAuth for interacting with the token.

     note: The key and secret are not your application key and secret.
-They're the values which are returned after a user successfully authenticates with the social network's oauth. oauth secret - optional, leave null if not applicable.
-Some OAuth providers may return a secret, when this is returned Lenddo will required the secret to use the token.
+They're the values which are returned after a user successfully authenticates with the social network's OAuth.
+OAuth secret - optional, leave null if not applicable.
+Some OAuth providers may return a secret when this is returned Lenddo will require the secret to using the token.

-4. **token data** - This is the raw token as it was received from the provider in Array format.
-This may include an **extra_data** key.
+4. **token data** - This is the raw token as it was received from the provider in an Array format.
+This may include a **extra_data** key.

     Lenddo::WhiteLabelClient.partner_token(application_id, provider, oauth_key, oauth_secret, token_data)